Which treatment for advanced lung cancer?

 Advanced lung cancer often causes symptoms.
 Even if your cancer cannot be cured, there is treatment available to control your symptoms.
 The treatment you need will depend on what is causing your symptoms.

 Common symptoms include a cough and breathlessness, these can be distressing and frightening.
-They may be caused by a blocked airway or fluid on the lung.
+They may be caused by a partly blocked airway or fluid on the lung.
 Below you can find information about possible treatments if these are the causes.
-There are other possible causes and other treatments you may have such as antibiotics if you have an infection.
-Other treatments that can help to control them include steroids and other drugs such as muscle relaxants and pain killers.
+There are other possible causes and treatments you may have such as antibiotics if you have an infection.
+Depending on your symptoms your treatment may also include steroids and other drugs such as muscle relaxants and pain killers.
 You can find out more about coping with breathlessness in the living with lung cancer section.

 If the cancer is blocking, or partly blocking, an airway and making you breathless your doctor may suggest one of several treatment options.
 You may have